Top Investment Apps for New Investors

 You don’t have to have a lot of money to use this financial app as SoFi offers a $1 minimum deposit and no fees for online stocks or ETF trades.

-In our SoFi review opinion, we like that they provide an option to purchase fractional shares; this means you get more stock options with less money.
+In our SoFi review, we like that they provide an option to purchase fractional shares; this means you get more stock options with less money.

 They offer a broad range of low-cost investments, and their management is free.

-They are great if you want to be a hands-off investor but know that your money is growing or if you are wanting to improve your financial knowledge.
+They are great if you want to be a hands-off investor but know that your money is growing or if you want to improve your financial knowledge.

 SoFi clients have a choice of portfolios that are arranged by risk tolerance.